unrealwork/atsd-use-cases/how-to/github/watch-notification.md

 On the **Webhook Requests** page, you will see your newly-configured webhook.
 Under the **Details** column, click the **View** link to see detailed information about the webhook request.

 ![](images/webhook-confirm.png)

+If you launched ATSD with the pre-configured `SLACK_CONFIG` variable, the setup process is complete.
+You're ready to begin receiving notifications to the defined Slack Workspace.

 ### Configure Web Notification